In this section, we will explain to you the step by step approach for SQL restore database procedure using the BAK file.

 For this Restore Database in SQL Server demonstration, we are going to use the adventure works 2017 .bak file.

 In this example, we will use the BAK file to Restore the Database.
 From the below screenshot, you can see that the SQL server does not have the AdventureWorks2017 database

 As you can see, the MDF, and LDF file corresponding to the Adventure Works 2017 is not there in C Drive

-We have a Adventure Works Backup file in our D Drive, and we are going to use this bak file to restore database in Sql Server.
+We have an Adventure Works Backup file in our D Drive, and we are going to use this bak file to restore a database in SQL Server.

-Syntax of SQL restore Database from the backup file
+Syntax of the restore Database from the backup file

 RESTORE DATABASE DatbaseName FROM DISK = 'D:\Backups\BackupFileName.bak' WITH MOVE 'LogicalMDFFileName' TO 'location\MDFFileName.mdf', MOVE 'LogicalLDFFileName' TO 'location\LDFFileName.ldf'